 The giclee printing process carefully reproduces the rich colors and beautiful detail of each brush stroke of the original painting and any “imperfections” you may perceive are a feature of the original painting.

-Lighting and Placement: With proper care, your giclee will enhance your surroundings and bring decades, if not lifetimes, of pleasure.
-To keep the colors in your giclee vibrant for many years, avoid displaying your print in direct sunlight or under fluorescent lighting, both of which emit UV radiation.
+Where NOT to hang the art: To keep the colors in your giclee vibrant for many years, avoid displaying your print in direct sunlight or under fluorescent lighting, both of which emit UV radiation.
 Best is to hang on a wall in indirect light and if lighting is needed, LED or halogen is best.
-Avoid contact with moisture, solvents, hard objects and adhesives as these can damage and/or scratch the surface of your print.

 Cleaning: To clean your giclee, best is to gently use a soft sable brush or a clean thick-pile microfiber dusting cloth reserved specifically for this purpose.
 If necessary, to remove grime, a soft microfiber cloth or Q-tip dampened very slightly with saliva or pure water can also be used very gently, exerting only the slightest of pressure.
 NEVER use solvents or cleaning agents.
 Avoid using your hands to wipe off any dust as this can also scratch the surface and/or add oils.
 If in doubt, or if anything marks or stains your giclee, get expert advice from a conservator or fine-art framer.